Mariners vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Cal Raleigh and Jesus Aguilar will look to continue their recent offensive production when the Seattle Mariners and Oakland Athletics hit the field at Oakland-Alameda County Coliseum on Tuesday, at 9:40 PM ET.
+Jarred Kelenic and the Seattle Mariners will try to defeat Brent Rooker and the Oakland Athletics at Oakland-Alameda County Coliseum on Wednesday at 9:40 PM ET.

-The Mariners are the favorite in this one, at -145, while the underdog Athletics have +120 odds to play spoiler.
-The total is 8 runs for this matchup.
+The Athletics are +145 moneyline underdogs for this matchup with the favored Mariners (-175).
+The total is 7.5 runs for the contest (with -120 odds to go over and +100 odds on the under).

 Mariners vs. Athletics Odds & Info